-Valentine’s Day means spending quality time with those we love—no matter what kind of love we’re celebrating whether romantic, friendship, or family love.
-In these trying times, showing love to those close to us warms our hearts and keeps our troubles at bay.
+Valentine’s Day means spending quality time with those we love—no matter what kind of love we’re celebrating—whether romantic, friendship, or family love.
+Let’s celebrate this Valentine’s Day by creating some chocolate confections to give and share.

 Faunus & St. Valentine

 Even in ancient times, romance was celebrated in February.
 Dating as far back as the 6th century B.C.E. in Rome, the fertility festival of Lupercalia was dedicated to the god Faunus who was the god of agriculture.
 Fast forward a few hundred years.
 After the death anniversary of St. Valentine (around 270 C.E.), people began to celebrate the saint on February 14th.
 Many believe that the Catholic Church placed his death-anniversary in February so that the pagan ritual of Faunus had a Catholic equivalent.

 There are many legends about St. Valentine, but one story relates how he was caught and imprisoned.
 It says that he fell in love with the jailer’s daughter and would send her love letters, signing them, “from your Valentine.”
 In the Middle Ages, charmed by these legends, St. Valentine became one of the most popular saints in parts of Europe.
 By the 1400s, people began sending their own declarations of love to their sweethearts and signing them, “from your Valentine.”